Phil Kaufman (producer): Managing career

-After getting out of prison (where he befriended fellow inmate Charles Manson), he was offered a job driving for Mick Jagger and Marianne Faithfull, who were in Los Angeles at the time for the mixing of Beggars Banquet.
+After getting out of prison, he was offered a job driving for Mick Jagger and Marianne Faithfull, who were in Los Angeles at the time for the mixing of Beggars Banquet.

-Kaufman's first musical role was as the driver and assistant to The Rolling Stones during the recording of Beggar's Banquet, referred to by Mick Jagger as his "executive nanny."
+Kaufman's first musical role was as the driver and assistant to The Rolling Stones during the recording of Beggar's Banquet, referred to by Mick Jagger as his "executive nanny".

 Through Keith Richards, Kaufman met Gram Parsons, and agreed to tour manage his group The Flying Burrito Brothers, although he had no prior tour managing experience.
-Kaufman came to the attention of Parsons in 1973 and tried to help him stay away from substance abuse when the singer had formed a duet known as "Gram Parsons and the Fallen Angels".
-Kaufman was tasked to limit the alcohol intake of Parsons and throw out any drugs smuggled into rooms.
-It was in July 1973 that Parsons expressed his final wish to Kaufman: to be cremated and buried at Joshua Tree National Monument, where he liked to visit often.
-Kaufman even had Parsons stay at his house at one point when his relationship with his wife deteriorated (Parsons lived in a spare room).
+Kaufman also served as tour manager for Parsons' post-Flying Burrito Brothers group, Gram Parsons and the Fallen Angels.
+One of Kaufman's tasks was to help Parsons stay away from drugs, and to limit his alcohol intake.
+Parsons even stayed at Kaufman's house when his relationship with his wife deteriorated.
+In July 1973, Parsons expressed his final wish to Kaufman: to be cremated and buried at Joshua Tree National Monument.

 On September 19, 1973, Parsons died of an overdose of morphine and alcohol.
-Kaufman elected to honor the wishes of Parsons despite the efforts of Parsons' stepfather Bob, who wanted to bury him in New Orleans in a private ceremony; the following day, Kaufman and Parsons’ assistant Michael Martin stole the body of Parsons from Los Angeles International Airport and drove it to Joshua Tree in the Cap Rock section of the park.
-His attempts at cremating the body were not entirely successful.
-Kaufman poured gallons of gasoline on the casket and threw a lit match, which resulted in partial cremation and a fireball; the remains of Parsons were buried in New Orleans, while Kaufman and Martin were later identified for the theft were thus each given thirty-day suspended jail sentences, fined $300 each for misdemeanor theft and charged $708 for funeral home expenses.
+Though Parsons' stepfather Bob wanted to bury him in New Orleans in a private ceremony, Kaufman and Parsons’ assistant Michael Martin stole Parsons' body from Los Angeles International Airport and drove it to the Cap Rock section of Joshua Tree National Park.
+Kaufman poured gallons of gasoline on the casket and threw a lit match, which resulted in a fireball.
+Parsons' partially-cremated remains were buried in New Orleans, while Kaufman and Martin were each given thirty-day suspended jail sentences, fined $300 each for misdemeanor theft and charged $708 for funeral home expenses.
 The theft was later chronicled in the film Grand Theft Parsons with Johnny Knoxville playing Kaufman.
 Kaufman once said that "Dying was a great career move for Gram."

 The song "Why Does It Hurt When I Pee?" from Frank Zappa's album Joe's Garage tells the story of Kaufman's "urination problems".